moneyhub/navy/docs/multiple-navies.md

-Working with multiple environments
+Working with multiple Navies
 ==================================

 *This documentation is a work in progress and might be incomplete*

-Environments are referred to as "Navies" in Navy.
 You can launch multiple Navies in parallel and operate them.

 Unlike with Docker Compose, when you launch a Navy (with `navy import` and `navy launch`), you can then operate on that Navy from any directory on your machine, no need to remain in the same directory as your configuration.